 Yes.
 Open the Google app, tap the mic, and use Search a song.
 Hum the clearest part of the chorus for about 10 to 15 seconds, then compare the top matches before you trust the result.

-What works best on desktop?
+What works best if I am on desktop?

 What if the song is inside a video?